-- ensuring all children in our school receive quality first teaching, including those with SEND, and using many different strategies to ensure that all children make at least good progress from their starting points - taking account of individual ability and differentiating learning so that every child progresses in every lesson and achieves their potential - ensuring that the skills of literacy and numeracy are taught rigorously through: - o a systematic daily approach to the teaching of phonics using Read, Write Inc. resources and groupings - use of structured maths lessons which are based on the National Centre for Excellence in the Teaching of Mathematics and may draw upon resources from maths schemes including White Rose and Abacus - o use of manipulatives such as Numicon to support children across the school - o providing pupils with a disability with reasonable adjustments and auxiliary aids e.g. ICT, writing slopes or adapted pencil grips - o support staff trained in Read, Write Inc., Phono-graphics, Precision Teaching, Project X, Numicon, First Class in Number, etc. - o flexible staffing targeted to best meet the needs of the children - o providing individual marking and feedback to all children on how to improve their work - o displaying visual literacy and mathematics aids across the school - qualified Emotional Literacy Support Assistants (ELSAs) who work across the school to provide emotional support - support staff with additional training in Speech and Language, Behaviour Management, ADHD, ASD, Dyslexia, Friend's Resilience and Drawing and Talking - use of ICT equipment and online resources that can be accessed at home and at school, for example Times tables rock stars - close links with parents to ensure a commitment to learning from all - rewarding effort as well as achievement and celebrating success
+- ensuring all children in our school receive quality first teaching, including those with SEND, and using many different strategies to ensure that all children make at least good progress from their starting points - taking account of individual ability and differentiating learning so that every child progresses in every lesson and achieves their potential - ensuring that the skills of literacy and numeracy are taught rigorously through: - o a systematic daily approach to the teaching of phonics using Read, Write Inc. resources and groupings - use of structured maths lessons which are based on the 'Big Maths' scheme of work and may draw upon resources from maths schemes including Abacus - o use of manipulatives such as base ten equipment to support children across the school - o providing pupils with a disability with reasonable adjustments and auxiliary aids e.g. ICT, writing slopes or adapted pencil grips - o support staff trained in Read, Write Inc., Precision Teaching, First Class in Number, etc. - o flexible staffing targeted to best meet the needs of the children - o providing individual marking and feedback to all children on how to improve their work - o subject specific working walls in all classrooms to aid teaching and support recall - qualified school nurse from 'My School Health' nursing team works in school (a morning every fortnight) to support families, groups and individual children with SEND or mental health and wellbeing issues - Thrive trained support assistant who works in EYFS to provide emotional support - staff with additional training in Speech and Language, behaviour management, ASD, Dyslexia, Friend's Resilience and Drawing and Talking - use of ICT equipment and online resources that can be accessed at home and at school, for example Times tables rock stars - close links with parents to ensure a commitment to learning from all - rewarding effort as well as achievement and celebrating success